starship/starship/docs/fr-FR/config/README.md

 ## Kubernetes

-Affiche le nom du [contexte Kubernets](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) actuel et, si défini, l'espace de noms du fichier kubeconfig.
-L'espace de noms doit être défini dans le fichier kubeconfig, cela peut être fait via `kubectl config set-context starship-cluster --namespace astronaut`.
-Si la variable d'environnement `$KUBECONFIG` est définie, le module l'utilisera sinon il utilisera le fichier `~/.kube/config`.
+Displays the current [Kubernetes context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) name and, if set, the namespace from the kubeconfig file.
+The namespace needs to be set in the kubeconfig file, this can be done via `kubectl config set-context starship-cluster --namespace astronaut`.
+If the `$KUBECONFIG` env var is set the module will use that if not it will use the `~/.kube/config`.

 ::: tip

-Ce module est désactivé par défaut.
-Pour l'activer, configurez `disabled` sur `false` dans votre fichier de configuration.
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::